He’d been approached a month after Batista went into exile. They had a "delicate mission."

 The little fellas shut down the network voluntarily.
 A few true believers went rogue, but were rounded up without much fuss.
 The Mrs. moved in with her boyfriend in Orlando.
 Word spread to the parents of the world.
 Fishing accident was the official cause.
 They all came to consensus.
 They’d pretend to be the old man and buy the presents themselves.
 Jim tooled around Baja while everything settled down.
 He learned to surf.
-He moved to Toluca Lake and opened a Christmas Tree lot.
 He started importing mezcal through Rodney's guy in Mexicali.
 It hadn't been the shit show he'd feared.

 Eichmann was arrested one year later.